Former Senior Advisor, Obama Administration; Bestselling Author

-Valerie B. Jarrett is a Senior Distinguished Fellow at the University of Chicago Law School and author of the New York Times bestselling book Finding My Voice: My Journey to the West Wing and the Path Forward, published in April 2019.
-She is a senior advisor to the Obama Foundation and Attn and serves as the Board Chair of When We All Vote and the Co-Chair of The United State of Women.
-Jarrett also serves on the boards of the Innocence Project, Ariel Investments, 2U, Lyft, the John F. Kennedy Center for Performing Arts, and the Economic Club of Chicago.
+Valerie B. Jarrett is a Senior Distinguished Fellow at the University of Chicago Law School, and a senior advisor to the Obama Foundation and Attn.
+She serves as Board Chair of When We All Vote and Co-Chair of The United State of Women.
+She also serves on the boards of Lyft, Ariel Investments, Sweetgreen, 2U, the Innocence Project, Time’s Up, the Economic Club of Chicago and the John F. Kennedy Center for Performing Arts.
+Her New York Times bestselling memoir, Finding My Voice: When the Perfect Plan Crumbles, the Adventure Begins, was published in 2019 and updated in paperback in 2020.

 Ms. Jarrett was the longest serving Senior Advisor to President Barack Obama.
 She oversaw the Offices of Public Engagement and Intergovernmental Affairs and Chaired the White House Council on Women and Girls.
 Ms. Jarrett worked throughout her tenure at the White House to mobilize elected officials, business and community leaders, and diverse groups of advocates.
 She led the Obama Administration’s efforts to expand and strengthen access to the middle class, and boost American businesses and our economy.
 She championed the creation of equality and opportunity for all Americans, and economically and politically empowering women in the United States and around the world.
-She oversaw the Administration’s advocacy for workplace policies that empower working families, including equal pay, raising the minimum wage, paid leave, paid sick days, workplace flexibility, and affordable childcare, and led the campaigns to reform our criminal justice system, end sexual assault, and reduce gun violence.
+She oversaw the Administration’s advocacy for workplace policies that empower working families, including equal pay, raising the minimum wage, paid leave, paid sick days, workplace flexibility, affordable childcare, and a culture free from sexual harassment.
+She led the campaigns to reform our criminal justice system, end sexual assault, and reduce gun violence.

 Ms. Jarrett also served as the director of numerous corporate and not-for-profit boards including Chairman of the University of Chicago Medical Center Board of Trustees, Vice Chairman of the University of Chicago Board of Trustees, and as Director of the Federal Reserve Bank of Chicago, USG Corporation, Inc., Navigant Consulting, Inc., Bank of America Illinois, 360 Communications, Inc., the Museum of Science and Industry, and Windows to the World Communications, Inc. She has received numerous awards and honorary degrees, including TIME’s “100 Most Influential People”.